Chart Color Schemes

 Employment conditions in APY Lands face significant challenges, ranking among the bottom 10% of areas assessed nationally

-APY Lands has a balanced workforce comprising both white and blue collar jobs, with essential services sectors well-represented.
-As of June 2025, the unemployment rate stands at 41.0%.
+APY Lands has a diverse workforce comprising white and blue collar jobs, with significant representation in essential services sectors.
+The unemployment rate here is 41.0%.

-Compared to Rest of SA's rate of 4.6%, APY Lands' unemployment is 36.4% higher, indicating room for improvement.
-Workforce participation in APY Lands lags significantly at 41.7%, compared to Rest of SA's 54.1%.
-The dominant employment sectors among residents include education & training, health care & social assistance, and arts & recreation.
-Notably, the area specializes in education & training, with an employment share 3.9 times the regional level.
+As of June 2025550 residents are employed while the unemployment rate stands at 36.4%, which is higher than Rest of SA's rate of 4.6%.
+Workforce participation in APY Lands is lower at 41.7% compared to Rest of SA's 54.1%.
+Key industries for employment among locals include education & training, health care & social assistance, and arts & recreation.
+Notably, education & training employs 3.9 times the regional average.

-Conversely, agriculture, forestry & fishing employs just 3.1% of local workers, below Rest of SA's 14.5%.
-The area appears to offer limited local employment opportunities, as indicated by the Census working population versus resident population count.
-Over the 12 months to June 2025, labour force levels increased by 6.3%, while employment declined by 16.4%, leading to a significant rise in unemployment rate by 16.0 percentage points.
-In contrast, Rest of SA recorded an employment decline of 1.2%, labour force growth of 0.1%, and a 1.2 percentage point increase in unemployment.
-Jobs and Skills Australia's national employment forecasts from May 2025 offer insight into potential future demand within APY Lands.
-These projections estimate national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates between industry sectors.
-Applying these industry-specific projections to APY Lands' employment mix suggests local growth of approximately 6.3% over five years and 13.4% over ten years, though these are simple weighted extrapolations for illustrative purposes and do not account for localized population projections.
+Conversely, agriculture, forestry & fishing employs just 3.1% of local workers, lower than Rest of SA's 14.5%.
+The area may have limited local employment opportunities as seen in the difference between Census working population and resident population.
+Over a 12-month period ending May 2025, labour force increased by 6.3%, while employment declined by 16.4%, leading to a rise in unemployment rate by 16.0 percentage points.
+In contrast, Rest of SA saw employment fall by 1.2%, labour force expand by 0.1%, and unemployment rise by 1.2 percentage points.
+National employment forecasts from Jobs and Skills Australia, released May 2025, project national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these projections to APY Lands' employment mix suggests local growth of approximately 6.3% over five years and 13.4% over ten years.

 Frequently Asked Questions - Employment